OneebMalik/rssfeedactivity/README.md

 2. The root element should be `<list>`.
 3. Within `<list>`, you can have multiple `<company name="">` elements with a string name attribute.
 4. Further, each `<company>` elements can have multiple `<url>` elements with valid URLs.

+### Assumptions
+1. The company RSS feed is RSS version 2.0 as stated in the `<rss>` element.
+2. Input of company and URL key value pairs is from an XML document meeting the above mentioned requirements.